Hiking from Valbona to Theth: Everything You Need to Know

 Just like Valbona, Theth offers a variety of traditional Albanian restaurants, where you can always find dishes like stuffed vegetables and vegetable soups.
 There is also a small shop selling essentials and where we stocked up on bread, cookies and spread (jam being the only vegan option we found).

 A restaurant that stood out for us was Villa Gjecaj, located just a few minutes away from the main street.
-They had many vegan options, the staff understood our requests perfectly and we truly had one of the best meals during out trip here.
+They had many vegan options, the staff understood our requests perfectly and we truly had one of the best meals during our entire Albania trip here.

 Another option for vegans is Fast Food Pizzeri Jezerca, where you can order a vegetable pizza without the cheese.
-When we were there however, we learned that they ran out of vegetables!
-This experience highlighted an important point for us: while it was unfortunate, in a small village like Theth, restaurants may not always have every ingredient stocked.
-If you’re vegan, it’s wise to plan ahead and stock up on some essentials before traveling to more remote places.
+However, when we visited, they informed us that they has run out of vegetables!
+This experience highlighted an important lesson for us: while it was unfortunate, in a small village like Theth, restaurants may not always have every ingredient in stock, and shortages are possible.
+If you’re vegan, it’s wise to plan ahead and stock up on some essentials before heading to more remote places.

 Going back to Shkodra